When you receive a traffic ticket in Virginia, the officer will normally write a court date on your ticket.

 “You may avoid coming to court only if this block is checked and all instructions on defendant’s copy are followed.”

-If the officer checks this box, you don’t actually have to show up in court.
+If the officer checks this box, you don’t have to show up in court.
 Instead, you can simply pay your ticket ahead of time.

 However, note that doing so is the same as entering a guilty plea, and will result in points on your license.